-The flu is a highly contagious disease easily spread where people gather, such as at work.
+Influenza (flu) is a highly contagious disease easily spread where people gather, such as the workplace.

 Marshfield Clinic primary care location during regular business hours for your flu shot.